jiaherngtan/mini_project_ii/README.md

 ## Project Description
 This is a full-stack web application that allows users to:
-* Look for movies by popularity, ratung, genre, and search
+* Look for movies by popularity, rating, genre, and search
 * Look for movie information and similar movies
 * Add, update, and delete movies to/from their personal watchlist
 * Add, update, and delete movie reviews